vish-777/Detecting-COVID-19-with-Chest-X-Ray-using-PyTorch/README.md

 Image classification of Chest X Rays in one of three classes: Normal, Viral Pneumonia, COVID-19

-Dataset from [COVID-19 Radiography Dataset](https://www.kaggle.com/tawsifurrahman/covid19-radiography-database) on Kaggle some of the tasks are as follows:
+Dataset from [COVID-19 Radiography Dataset](https://www.kaggle.com/tawsifurrahman/covid19-radiography-database) on Kaggle.

+some of the tasks are as follows:

 Task 1: Importing Libraries.